 Lawmakers also need to stop pandering to gun rights advocates and pretending gun owners are special snowflakes, not subject to regulation like the rest of us.
-The Second Amendment does not give an absolute right to keep and carry any weapon, in whatever manner, and for whatever purpose you choose.4 It just doesn’t.
-Limits on gun ownership are not only constitutional; they are necessary to protect our communities from harm.
+The Second Amendment does not give an absolute right to keep and carry any weapon, in whatever manner, and for whatever purpose you choose.4 Limits on gun ownership are not only constitutional; they are necessary to protect our communities from harm.
 And Americans live with reasonable regulations for the good of their communities every day.
-But that fact doesn’t deter the gun lobby from arguing that regulations that will reduce, but not eliminate, the risk of violence are pointless and/or an unreasonable burden.
-Ergo, the familiar open-ended talking point: “Background checks wouldn’t have stopped this shooter …”
+But that fact doesn’t deter the gun lobby from arguing that regulations that will reduce, but not eliminate the risk of violence are pointless and/or an unreasonable burden on gun owners.
+Ergo, the familiar open-ended talking point: “Background checks wouldn’t have stopped this shooter.”